Skip to main content

 Effects of Sequence and Secondary Structure in mRNA

 The amount of protein produced from any given mRNA (i.e., the translational output) is influenced by multiple factors specified by the primary nucleotide sequence.
 These factors include GC content, codon usage, codon pairs, and secondary structure.
-For example, 5’UTR sequences in the mRNA may interact with small miRNAs and lead to RNA interference. miRNA interactions may also target mRNA for degradation(Figure \(\PageIndex{2}\)).
-This process is aided by protein chaperones called argonautes.
-This antisense-based process involves steps that first process the miRNA so that it can base-pair with a region of its target mRNAs.
+For example, 5' UTR sequences in the mRNA may interact with small miRNAs, leading to RNA interference. miRNA interactions may also target mRNA for degradation(Figure \(\PageIndex{2}\)).
+This process is facilitated by protein chaperones known as argonautes.
+This antisense-based process involves steps that first process the miRNA so that it can base-pair with a region of its target mRNA.
 Once the base pairing occurs, other proteins direct the mRNA to be destroyed by nucleases.
 Fire and Mello were awarded the 2006 Nobel Prize in Physiology or Medicine for this discovery.

 Figure \(\PageIndex{2}\): Role of Micro RNA (miRNA) in the Inhibition of Eukaryotic mRNA Translation.
 Wikimedia Commons

-• Step (1) shows how Exportin-5 transports a hairpin primary micro RNA (pri-miRNA) out of the nucleus and into the cytoplasm.
+• Step (1) shows how Exportin-5 transports a primary microRNA (pri-miRNA) hairpin out of the nucleus and into the cytoplasm.

 Effects of the Nascent Peptide on Ribosome Efficiency

-Since the Peptidyl Transferase Center (PTC) is buried within the large subunit, during translation the nascent peptide chain (NC) exits through a 100 Å-long tunnel (Figure \(\PageIndex{3}\)).
+Since the Peptidyl Transferase Center (PTC) is buried within the large subunit, during translation, the nascent peptide chain (NC) exits through a 100 Å-long tunnel (Figure \(\PageIndex{3}\)).
 The exit tunnel plays an active role in protein synthesis.
 Certain peptide sequences specifically interact with tunnel walls and induce ribosome stalling.
 Furthermore, the exit tunnel is a binding site for a clinically important class of antibiotics known as the macrolides.

 Figure \(\PageIndex{3}\): The Ribosomal Exit Tunnel (a) Scheme of the ribosome exit tunnel with several proteins highlighted.
 NC, nascent peptide chain; ERY, erythromycin; PTC, peptidyl transferase center. (b) Context of the erythromycin (ERY, in green) binding; figure based on PDB: 5JTE.
 Several large subunit nucleotides are highlighted in bold red.
 Two proteins uL4 and uL22 form a constriction site.
 The nascent peptide is shown as a transparent surface structure.
 Bock, L.V., Kolár, M.H., Grubmüller, H. (2018) Cur.
 Op.
 Struc.
 Bio.
 49:27-35